Karen Burdett - CEO

 Courtney is returned back to Cram in January 2020 after being away for 4 Years.
 Courtney has 11 years’ experience in the Disability Industry.
 Courtney worked for Cram for 6 years prior to moving to Mudgee to purse the farm life.
 Courtney is excited to be back part of the Cram team.
 Courtney is focused and driven to providing quality service to the Cram participants.

 John Wilson - Team Leader

 John comes to Cram with over 10 years’ experience working across the Community, Aged and Disability sector in roles including Support Worker, Trainer and Manager.
-John has been a Volunteer and Event Health Responder for St John Ambulance for many years, was a trainer and assessor for Disability and Aged Care Certificates with the University of Wollongong College, and most recently worked in a supervisory role with Laverty Pathology.
+John served as a volunteer for over 10 years as a Volunteer and Event Health Responder for St John Ambulance (NSW).
+John was a trainer and assessor for Disability and Aged Care Certificates with private RTO's, and most recently worked in a supervisory role with Laverty Pathology.

 Narissa Mathews - Team Leader